useflyyer/flyyer-docs/docs/getting-started.md

 :::note What's this documentation for
 You'll **learn to create your own templates**, which you can use for your link previews, download social media formats, or offer them in the Marketplace. <!-- TODO: link to Marketplace  -->

-Alternatively, you can integrate FlayyerAI to automatically create rich link previews and social media images from your website (no effort).
+Alternatively, you can integrate FlayyerAI to manage link previews and social media images enriched from your website (no effort required).
+You can choose templates that are already available.
 [Check it out][flayyer-ai-guides] before coming here.
 :::

 ## Create project